Strictly Come Dancing: Robert Webb withdraws due to ill health

 He said he had an urgent consultation with his heart specialist after experiencing symptoms and she recommended he pull out of the series.

-A Strictly spokeswoman said the show would continue as normal this weekend, despite Webb's departure.
+A Strictly spokeswoman said the BBC One show would continue as normal this weekend, despite Webb's departure.

-Webb said he was "extremely sorry" to have to leave the competition.
+Webb, 49, said he was "extremely sorry" to have to leave the competition.

 "I'm proud of the three dances that Dianne Buswell and I managed to perform and deeply regret having to let her down like this," he said.